xynxynxyn/terminal-discord/README.md

 ## Installation
 Install with `npm install -g terminal-discord`

+(Note to Linux users: If you run into any permissions errors while trying to install with sudo, follow the steps provided [here](http://michaelb.org/the-right-way-to-do-global-npm-install-without-sudo/)).

 ## Config-File

 The default locations for the config file are ~/.config/terminal-discord or ~/.terminal-discord.
 It is however also possible to pass a path to a config file like such